Jellyfish-Insights/andromeda/README.md

-# FEE YEAR-AP: A Social Media Analytics Platform
+# Jellyfish: A Social Media Analytics Platform

 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)
 [![license](https://img.shields.io/badge/license-Apache%202-blue)](License.txt)

 # Introduction

 ## What is this repo?

-This repo contains the main code of the "FEE YEAR Analytics Platform".
+This repo contains the main code of the "Jellyfish Analytics Platform".

-## What is the FEE YEAR-AP
+## What is the Jellyfish

-It is an application that will collect analytics data from YouTube, Google Ads and Facebook and generate reports about it, so that FEE can improve their reach on the population and spread their ideas on liberty.
+It is an OS application that will collect analytics data from YouTube, Google Ads and Facebook and generate reports about it.

+The idea on making Jellyfish possible came by [FEE](https://fee.org/about)

 # Building and Running

 The AP is composed of the following subsystems:
   - Console App
-  - Web App

 The code for all of them is located in the ```src``` directory.
 The instructions below assume you are there.